NUTMEG SPORTS, LLC

 This old Colt was sent in by a customer and he would agree it was a "RAT".
 It was refinished to death...no markings...all worn down...no grips.
 A real boat anchor.
 Then we performed our magic.
 Now check it out!

 A client sent in this Colt SAA.
 It was a very plain used SAA with hard rubber grips.
 Check it out now.
-The cost complete for what you see?
-About $2700.

 This gun was a brand new Colt semi- auto but in the white.
 We improved its appearance a little.